MaterializeInc/materialize/doc/developer/design/20230531_compute_metrics.md

 The following list describes the metrics we want to collect in the replicas.
 These metrics are either exported directly or from introspection sources using the prometheus-exporter.
-All metrics in this list have a `worker_id` label identifying the Timely worker.

 * Command history
   * [x] `mz_compute_replica_history_command_count`